k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/07_custom_interface.md

 The Custom interface type is used to interact with interfaces that are not defined as dedicated interface types in Fabric, such as SSH or any interface that requires a user, password, port and host.

 A Custom interface type can be used to store encrypted passwords.
-For example, to connect to a website using a user and a password and to then use the getCustomProperties API in the user code to get the password's original value.
+For example, to connect to a website using a user and a password, use the getCustomProperties API in the user code to get the password's original value.

 To create a new interface, do the following: